aanciaes/TrustedPasSEnvironment/README.md

 and run the server with the argument ````-v /path/to/folder/created:/home/project/configs/server````

+#### Redis Configuration file
+Additionally you can specify your own redis configuration file with the argument ````-v /path/to/redis.conf:/home/project/configs````

+Make sure to always leave the daemonize configuration to YES so redis can run smoothly on the background If you want to specify a password, make sure to indicate it in the client config file as well

 ##### Important
 Make sure to setup port forwarding on virtual box as well, to map the port 6379 of the host to the VM (on 6379 as well)